Chris Evans & Alba Baptista marry in Marvel-ous Massachusetts wedding

 In January, the "Avengers" actor made their relationship Instagram official by posting a video montage of the two pranking each other repeatedly by sneaking up on one another and shouting "babe" or "baby."
 His dog Dodger also made an appearance.
 The following month, Evans posted a series of pictures and videos of himself and Baptista in honor of Valentine's Day.

-"I introduced her to Mario Bros 3," Evans captioned a clip of Alba playing the vintage Nintendo video game.
+"I introduced her to Mario Bros 3," Evans captioned a clip of Baptista playing the vintage Nintendo video game.
 "She hates this video but I LOVE it."

 In April, Evans and Baptista attended the premiere of his new film "Ghosted," although they did not pose for photos together.
 The two have yet to be photographed together at a celebrity event.